-Frequently Asked Questions About the TOEFL® Junior™ Tests
+Frequently Asked Questions About the TOEFL Junior® Tests

-The TOEFL® Junior™ tests are English-language proficiency assessments intended for students ages 11 to 15.
+The TOEFL Junior® tests are English-language proficiency assessments intended for students ages 11+.
 They provide an objective and reliable measure of your students' English-language proficiency levels to help you make the best decisions.

-The TOEFL Junior tests are being rolled out in two testing modes and can be used in multiple ways in the classroom for placement and to monitor progress.
-Plus, the scores are mapped to CEFR levels to help you better understand students' proficiency levels and are matched with Lexile® measures to help you find the books at the right reading levels to improve English reading proficiency over time.
+The TOEFL Junior tests are available in two testing modes and can be used in multiple ways in the classroom for placement and to monitor progress.
+Plus, the scores are mapped to the Common European Framework of Reference (CEFR) levels to help you better understand students' proficiency levels.
+Scores are also matched with Lexile® measures to help you find the books at the right reading levels to improve English reading proficiency over time.

 - How are TOEFL Junior test scores used?